-Cristiano Ronaldo’s Girlfriend, Georgina Rodriguez Dances In Black Lingerie, Suspenders & Stilettos
+Cristiano Ronaldo’s Girlfriend, Georgina Rodriguez, Dances In Black Lingerie, Suspenders, & Stilettos

 Cristiano Ronaldo has one good-looking girlfriend.
 The soccer superstar has been dating 25-year-old Georgina Rodriguez since 2016, with the former store assistant and model’s latest lingerie shoot likely reminding Cristiano just how lucky he is.

-As The Daily Mail reports today, Georgina has showed her racier side in a promotional shoot for lingerie brand Yamamay.
+As The Daily Mail reports today, Georgina has shown her racier side in a promotional shoot for lingerie brand Yamamay.
 Georgina didn’t feature alone in the campaign, but her fans would likely argue that she was taking center stage.
 The brunette appeared to have modeled more than one piece from the label’s collection, with the star being seen in both nude and black palettes.
 The former saw Rodriguez showcase her fierce curves in a lace-adorned two-piece with thick white straps and high-waisted briefs.
 The model appeared to have a real chance to flaunt her frame via some dance moves – these continued for her all-black moment.

 The ante was definitely upped with Georgina switching to black.
 The stunner was seen looking a little sexier in her dark lingerie, with sheer black stockings and suspenders matching black stilettos.
-Once again, Georgina was seen shaking her stuff, although everything about the footage was classy – it looks like Yamamay has landed themselves the perfect brand ambassador.
+Once again, Georgina was seen shaking her stuff, although everything about the footage was classy, and it looks like Yamamay has landed themselves the perfect brand ambassador.

 The video currently sits at over 68,000 views.